smileidentity/flutter/README.md

 your app's target.
 Confirm that it is by checking the Copy Bundle Resources drop down in the Build Phases tab as shown below.

+> **Swift Package Manager:** This plugin now bundles its iOS code as a Swift package and pulls in the official Smile ID iOS SDK (v11.1.1) via `https://github.com/smileidentity/ios`.
+When you run `flutter build` or open the generated Xcode project, Flutter will integrate the package automatically—no manual CocoaPods step is required.

 #### 3. Initialization

 Initialize the Smile ID SDK in `main.dart` by calling `initialize`